 Color Vision: The necessary colors for the safe performance of duties.

-‘With or without correction’ means glasses or contact lenses that bring your vision to the 20/20 standard are required if necessary.
+‘With or without correction’ means glasses or contact lenses that bring your vision to the 20/20 standard if necessary.
 There are some caveats to correction to be aware of.
-For instance, certain contact lenses called monovision contact lenses are not an acceptable form of correction for piloting per the FAA.
+For instance, certain contact lenses, known as monovision contact lenses, are not an acceptable form of correction for piloting per the FAA.
 Monovision lenses have one lens crafted for near vision, while the other is made to help distant vision.
 The effect is that depth perception and binocular vision are impaired.

-The hearing requirements require the person to demonstrate the ability to hear: an average conversational voice in a quiet room at a distance of 6 feet, understanding speech at an acceptable level (determined by an audiometric test).
+A person is required to demonstrate the ability to hear an average conversational voice in a quiet room at a distance of 6 feet and understand speech at an acceptable level (determined by an audiometry test).

 Nose, Throat, Equilibrium

 You might be surprised to find out that there are health requirements for your nose and throat.
-If that third word in the subheading doesn’t give it away, it is about equilibrium.
-Any first-class airman cannot have any diseases or conditions of middle or internal ear, oral cavity, pharynx, larynx, or nose that is aggravated by flying or interferes with the ability to effectively communicate clearly.
-And absolutely no disease or condition that may manifest in vertigo or disturbances of equilibrium.
+Any first-class airman cannot have any diseases or conditions of middle or internal ear, oral cavity, pharynx, larynx or nose that is aggravated by flying or interferes with the ability to effectively communicate clearly and absolutely no disease or condition that may manifest in vertigo or disturbances of equilibrium.

-Flight can cause those shifts in altitude and equilibrium that if you already susceptible to it can cause significant problems, and be downright dangerous to the pilots and the plane as a whole.
+Flight can cause those shifts in altitude and equilibrium.
+If you’re already susceptible to it, it can cause significant problems and be downright dangerous to the pilots and the plane as a whole.

 There are a number of mental standards for the first-class airman medical certificate.
-No history of a personality disorder that is severe and repeatedly manifests, ‘a psychosis,’ bipolar disorder, substance dependence (of any substance other than tobacco or caffeine beverages,) and more.
-Speaking with an Aviation Medical Examiner (AME) will give you more details and they can answer further questions.
+No history of a personality disorder that is severe and repeatedly manifests, ‘a psychosis,’ bipolar disorder, substance dependence (of any substance other than tobacco or caffeine beverages) and more.
+Speaking with an Aviation Medical Examiner (AME) will give you more details and answer further questions.

-The neurologic standards require that a first-class airman has no history of epilepsy, a ‘disturbance of consciousness without satisfactory medical explanation,’ seizures or loss of control of the nervous system (again without ‘satisfactory medical explanation,) or any other disorder that makes the person unable to safely perform the duties required of them.
+The neurological standards require that a first-class airman has no history of epilepsy, a ‘disturbance of consciousness without satisfactory medical explanation,’ seizures or loss of control of the nervous system (again without ‘satisfactory medical explanation’) or any other disorder that makes the person unable to safely perform the duties required of them.

-No history of Myocardial infarction, Angina pectoris, Cardiac valve replacement, coronary heart disease, heart replacement.
+No history of myocardial infarction, angina pectoris, cardiac valve replacement, coronary heart disease or heart replacement.

-If you have no history of any of this then great!
-Just make sure you keep taking care of your heart and body!
-Eating heart-healthy foods, limiting stress, and keeping your blood pressure in line.
-When you are ready to get that first-class airman’s medical certificate, you can use the FAA website and locate the nearest AME for you.
+If you have no history of any of this, great!
+Just make sure you keep taking care of your heart and body.
+When you are ready to get that first-class airman’s medical certificate, you can use the FAA website and locate the nearest AME near you.